anhuynhgg1223/Mqtt_crypt/README.md

 # Mqtt_crypt
 HI!
-This is a project to implement and test vary crypto algorithm on MQTT networks
+This is a project to implement MQTT client and crypto algorithm (Ecies,RSA, Elgamal)